 The Arguments Against HS2

-- It won’t ‘level up’ as the first route is from London, not from Birmingham to Leeds.
-Yet money for HS2 could instead be spent on improving railways that we have already in the North and South West.
+- It won’t ‘level up’ as the first route is from London.
+Money should be spent on improvement railways in the North and South West.

 - It will kill thousands of wildlife.
 A Spanish study found high-speed trains kill 36 animals per kilometre (HS2 will kill around 22,000 mammals, reptiles & amphibians yearly).